colorgeo.com

 What is a Biomarker as a Coronene index can differentiate the forest fire and meteorite impact event

-Coronene index indicates the event whether it was a forest fire, volcanic eruption or massive meteorite impact based on the value of the coronene index?
+Coronene index indicates the event whether it was a forest fire, volcanic eruption, or massive meteorite impact based on the value of the Coronene index.

-So, based on the observation of the coronene index value geologist can interpret the paleo events like soil erosion event due to a forest fire or due to volcanic eruption or due to meteorite impacts.
 The evidence is the real fact because the coronene production in the rock sample depends on the heat used during the soil burning.
-If more than 4000 degrees Celcius is applied, the relatively higher amount of coronene will be produced and if less heat applied then less amount.
+If more than 4000 degrees Celcius is applied, a relatively higher amount of coronene will be produced, and if less heat is applied then less amount.